Luciano Becchio: Becchio returns to Rotherham

 On 21 January 2016, it was confirmed that Becchio had re-signed for English Championship side Rotherham United on a contract until the end of the season, to work under former Leeds manager Neil Redfearn.

 Trial spells

 After leaving Rotherham, Becchio had trial spells at Bristol City and Coventry City.

-CD Atlético Baleares
+Atlético Baleares

-On 12 January 2017, Becchio revealed on his official Twitter page that he had signed for Spanish side CD Atlético Baleares managed by Christian Ziege.
-On 24 January 2017, Becchio scored on his debut in a 1–0 victory over UE Cornellà.
+On 12 January 2017, Becchio revealed on his official Twitter page that he had signed for Spanish side Atlético Baleares managed by Christian Ziege.
+On 24 January 2017, Becchio scored on his debut in a 1–0 victory over Cornellà.
 He helped the club reach the Segunda División B – Group 3 playoffs scoring five goals in 18 games.

-CD Binissalem
+Binissalem

-Becchio joined CD Binissalem and scored on his debut.
+Becchio joined Binissalem and scored on his debut.

 Coaching career

-On 17 January 2018, Becchio returned to CD Atlético Baleares as Assistant Manager to the Argentine Manager Horacio Melgarejo.
+On 17 January 2018, Becchio returned to Atlético Baleares as an assistant manager to Horacio Melgarejo.

 Personal life

 Luciano is married to Patricia Bosquet with whom he has three children.
 Their first born child, daughter Bianca, was born at Leeds General Infirmary in September 2009.

-Becchio's boyhood hero was former Boca Juniors, Fiorentina and AS Roma striker Gabriel Batistuta.
+Becchio's boyhood hero was former Boca Juniors, Fiorentina and Roma striker Gabriel Batistuta.